-Consider the process of on-boarding documents for loan origination and underwriting.
-For years, lenders have turned to legacy document capture vendors who addressed this business challenge with increasingly complex and sophisticated programs.
+Consider the process of onboarding documents for loan origination and underwriting.
+For years, lenders have turned to legacy document and data capture vendors who addressed this business challenge with increasingly complex and sophisticated programs.
 From document digitization (“Scanning, no need for filing cabinets!) to OCR (“No more manual data entry!”) to RPA (“robots will automate document classification and data extraction!”)

-What each of these evolutionary steps in technology have in common (and any technology cycle that takes over two decades to develop is at best evolutionary) is that they address the first iteration of the fintech investment quandary: they are applications that make it faster and easier to convert documents into actionable data.
+What each of these evolutionary steps in technology has in common (and any technology cycle that takes over two decades to develop is at best evolutionary) is that they address the first iteration of the fintech investment quandary.
+Meaning, they are document digitization applications that make it faster and easier to convert documents into actionable data.
 In exchange for your purchase and investment in time to learn and implement the software, you will automate a major portion (usually over 50%, if website claims are to be believed) of the human “work” involved in a process.

-Read the case studies posted on capture vendors’ websites.
+For example, read the case studies posted on data capture vendors’ websites.
 They usually explain how the software shortened loan approval times, allowing customers to close more loans with less work.
 Or how their customer used to employ 20 data entry operators, and now they only need 10 to complete the same number of loans.
 It’s great to be more productive, but essentially you are still in the data entry business.

 This is why legacy capture software often acts as a tool and not a solution.
-To point out the differences between tools and solutions:
+In this case, here are the main differences between tools and solutions:

-Of course, there is value in investing in tools.
-But to get to the point where you are “eliminating mundane aspects” of a process rather than “getting better at mundane tasks” you need to evaluate technology investments as solutions.
+Of course, there is value in investing in document digitization tools.
+But to get to the point where you are “eliminating mundane aspects” of a process rather than “getting better at mundane tasks” you need to evaluate document digitization technology investments as solutions.

 - Scan documents